TABLE OF CONTENTS

 Subscription boxes are very popular in the gamer, geek, nerd and fandom communities.
 From collectible merchandise to gaming accessories, your unique idea might turn into a staple of the market.
 Gaming subscription boxes and the like have continued to gain popularity since the initial boom in the continuity market.
 Garnering thousands of Google searches each month and rising, nerd, gamer, and geek subscription boxes are a great opportunity to jump into.

 A continuity subscription box is a set of items, either random or predetermined, that are shipped on a recurring basis.
 This business model is popular due to the consistent nature of the income; once you have a subscriber base, you have a strong estimate of your monthly revenue.

-Prepare to deal with the following elements when starting a nerd continuity box:
+Prepare to deal with the following elements when starting a nerd subscription box: